What This Notice Is About

 - Read your notice carefully.
 It will explain the information we received.

-- File an amended return if the information is correct.
+- File an amended return (PDF) if the information is correct.

 - If you believe the information is wrong, contact the business or person reporting the information and ask them to correct it.